RunquanYe/Java/README.md

 + If you want to learn more about me or see my project codes, you can download and run the jar and click the "About" menu.
   - the "About programmer" to get my profile to learn more about me.
-  - the "XML of Project" to click the relative XML box to get related Java code.
+  - the "UML of Project" to click the relative UML box to get related Java code.

 ---
 ## Product Quotation